verdooft/Projekte/README.md

 # projects

 <b>Introduction</b><br>
-Here i will collect simple scripts.
-Sometimes i used phind.com, to create them or make them better.<br><br>
+Here i will collect simple scripts and programs.
+Sometimes i used phind.com, to create them or make them better.
+I tested these scripts and programs under Tuxedo OS.<br><br>

 <b>Content of this repository</b><br>
 <table>